 - Documentation should be typed or printed on letterhead, dated, signed and be legible, including your name, title and professional credentials.

 - Documentation should be recent.
-Documentation should be no more than five years old for LD, three years for ADHD and six months for psychiatric disabilities.
+Documentation should be no more than five years old for LD and ADHD and 12 months for psychiatric disabilities.

 - Documentation should include the reason for referral.

 - Documentation should include a listing of all the tests that were used to establish the disability and to support the accommodation requests.
 Evaluation measures selected for the assessment battery should be reliable, valid and age appropriate.

 - Documentation should include developmental, educational and medical histories.

 - The diagnostic report should have a clear statement of the disability.

 - It is important that the report includes a "rule-out" statement.

 - The report should provide appropriate measures of achievement.